pgliaskovitis/confabulation-engine/README.md

 Installation
 ------------

 You will need to have Google SparseHash installed at the root source tree, in a "google" directory.
-A suitable version has been included in later versions of this repo.
+A suitable version has been included for convenience in later versions of this repo.

 You will also need khash.h in a "klib" directory, obtainable from https://github.com/attractivechaos/klib (also check out the excellent blog).
+A suitable version has been included for convenience in later versions of this repo.

-A suitable version has also been included in later versions of this repo.
+Finally you will need bytell_hash_map.hpp in a "flat_hash_map" directory obtainable from https://github.com/skarupke/flat_hash_map (also check out another escellent blog).
+A suitable version has been included for convenience in later versions of this repo.

 The currently preferred way to build is through cmake: